AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `gw_size` - (Required) Size of the gateway instance.
 Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20".
 * `insane_mode_az` - (Required) AZ of subnet being created for Insane Mode Spoke Gateway.
 Required for AWS if insane_mode is enabled.
 Example: AWS: "us-west-1a".
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in 4.7 or later release.
+Available in controller 4.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
 * `eip` - (Optional) Required when allocate_new_eip is false.
 It uses specified EIP for this gateway.
-Available in 4.7 or later release.
+Available in controller 4.7 or later release.
 * `ha_subnet` - (Optional) HA Subnet.
 Required for enabling HA for AWS/ARM gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24"
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_insane_mode_az` (Optional) AZ of subnet being created for Insane Mode Spoke HA Gateway.
 Required for AWS if insane_mode is enabled and ha_subnet is set.
 Example: AWS: "us-west-1a".